Skip to content

 scope-intent.md Match response scope to what was requested (review ≠ fix; design ≠ build; match ceremony to complexity)

-subagent-stalls.md Never recommend Escape during parallel agents; HARD CONSTRAINTS block + verify-after-completion for dispatches
+subagent-stalls.md Never recommend Escape during parallel agents; HARD CONSTRAINTS block + verify-after-completion for dispatches; the context-window math that makes a bloated corpus a subagent-killer

 system-reminders-not-turn-boundaries.md System-reminders attached to a tool result are metadata, not stop signals — continue the announced workflow

-Rules promoted to on-demand skills: mcp-linear, mcp-supabase, database-migrations, auth-admin-reads, vercel-env-api — narrow-use guidance that doesn't need to be loaded in every session.
+Rules promoted to on-demand skills (earlier, PLA-1285): mcp-linear, mcp-supabase, database-migrations, auth-admin-reads, vercel-env-api — narrow-use guidance that activates on tool usage / file paths.

 Same principle applied to project AGENTS.md (2026-04-29): Magic Platform's AGENTS.md was trimmed from 43k → 22k chars (731 → 340 lines) by extracting embedded code examples to docs/standards/*.md files referenced by plain prose pointers (not @import, which loads regardless of relevance).
 Followed Anthropic's "would removing this cause Claude to make mistakes?" test from the official Claude Code best-practices guide.
 Also brought the file back under Claude Code's 40k char soft-warning threshold and closer to Anthropic's recommended <300 line target for always-loaded files.